flipz357/smatchpp/README.md

 ### Pip installation

-Simply run
+To install SMATCH++ as a python package, simply run

 `pip install smatchpp`

-The main interface is a smatchpp.Smatchpp object.
+A main interface is a smatchpp.Smatchpp object.
 With this, most kinds of operations can be performed on graphs and pairs of graphs.
 For other and more custom operations, specific modules can be loaded.
 Some examples are in the following,

 ### Example I: Smatch++ matching with basic default<a id="ex-basicdefault"></a>